alexarlord-boop/proto/README.md

    - Select your saved query from the **SQL Query** dropdown
 4. The table will automatically fetch and display data from the query

+### Using Full-Screen Preview 🆕

+**Canvas Preview:**
+1. Open any project in the editor
+2. Click the **Preview** button in the top toolbar (next to Save)
+3. View your canvas without editor UI elements
+4. Press **ESC** or click the close button to exit

+**Schema Diagram Preview:**
+1. Navigate to Query Creator
+2. Select a database connector
+3. Click **Full Screen** button in the schema info overlay
+4. Use enhanced space to manipulate complex schemas
+5. Press **ESC** or click the close button to exit

 ### Alternative: Using API Endpoints

 1. Set **Data Source Type** to "URL/API Endpoint"